daylight-00/ligand_binder_design/README.md

 1. Place your ligand files in the `0_params/` directory
 2. Run each pipeline step sequentially using the provided `run.sh` scripts
 3. Results will be filtered at each step, with final candidates in `8_rmsd_filter/`

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## Acknowledgments

-- Gyu Rie Lee - Original concept and supervision